RocketSoftwareCOBOLandMainframe/BankDemo/README.md

         - [Open PL/I Bankdemo Application in Enterprise Developer for Eclipse](tutorial/gettingstarted/eclipse/PLIDemo.md)
         - [Open PL/I Bankdemo Application in Enterprise Development for Visual Studio](tutorial/gettingstarted/visualstudio/PLIDemo.md)
     - Requirements:
-        - The Rocket Directory Server (mfds) service must be running
+        - The Directory Server (mfds) service must be running
         <!-- The service is still called Microfocus Directory Server-->
-        - Enterprise Server Common Web Administration (ESCWA) must be running and listening on the default localhost port - 10086.
+        - The Enterprise Server Common Web Administration (ESCWA) service must be running and listening on the default localhost port - 10086.

 2. <a name="onprem"></a> Demonstrations of the Rocket Enterprise Server capabilities in "on-premise" scenarios:
     - Prerequisite software: